khadas/khadas_docs/linux/source/vim4/UpgradeUboot.md

 $ sudo reboot
 ```

-## Upgrade U-Boot in U-Boot Command Line
+## Upgrade U-boot from U-boot console

 {% note warn %}
-Only for SoC vendor eMMC U-Boot.
+Only for SoC Vendor eMMC U-Boot.
 {% endnote %}

-We can also upgrade the U-Boot in U-Boot command line mode.
-You need to setup the [Serial Tool](SetupSerialTool.html).
+Using a [Serial Tool](SetupSerialTool.html), you can directly upgrade U-boot from the U-boot console.

-The built U-Boot is `build/u-boot/fip/_tmp/u-boot.bin.signed`.
+The installed U-boot is located at `build/u-boot/fip/_tmp/u-boot.bin.signed`.

-* Power on the board and enter u-boot command line
+* Power on the board and enter the U-boot console
-* Copy `u-boot.bin.signed` to a U-Disk
+* Copy `u-boot.bin.signed` into an SD card or thumbdrive
-* Insert the U-Disk to the board
+* Insert the SD card or thumbdrive into the board
-* Execute the command to upgrade the u-boot
+* Execute the following commands to upgrade U-boot

 ```
 kvim4#usb_update bootloader u-boot.bin.signed